Na3eemM/Final-code-of-the-thesis-/FINAL_PROJECT/README.md

 # Dynamic FlexViT Secure Inference with CrypTen (2-Party MPC)

-This repository provides an experimental framework for **secure and inference** **FlexViT (dynamic multi-level Vision Transformer)** models.
+This repository provides an experimental framework for **secure and inference** **FlexViT** models.

 First of all you need to clone Flexvit from https://gitlab.com/R0b4/flexvit

-And then download the ImageNet pretraind endpoint(FlexViT_5Levels_cosine.pt) from the link i send it to you via Gmail wiht the final version of the thisis and but it in the main same folder as SecureD3_infer_crypten.py
+Then, download the ImageNet pretrained checkpoint (FlexViT_5Levels_cosine.pt) from the link I sent you via Gmail with the final version of the thesis, and place it in the same directory as SecureD3_infer_crypten.py.

 **`secureD3_infer_crypten.py`**